-- 7. The decision of the Commission referred to in paragraph 6 shall be addressed to the Board.
-Where the Commission , after consultation of the ECB and national competent authorities, intends to decide not to place the entity under resolution, because the condition laid down in paragraph 2(c) is not met, it shall consult with the national resolution authority of the participating Member State where the entity is established.
-In cases where the national resolution authority considers that the Commission's draft decision would have material negative impacts on the Deposit Guarantee Scheme or financial stability of the Member State, it shall duly notify its objection to the Commission explaining in detail the prejudice that the decision could cause.
+- 7. Where the Commission, intends to object to the entry into force of the resolution scheme, it shall consult with the ECB and with the national resolution authority of the participating Member State where the entity is established.
+In cases where the national resolution authority considers that Commission's objection would have material negative impacts on the Deposit Guarantee Scheme or financial stability of the Member State, it shall duly notify its objection to the Commission explaining in detail the prejudice that the decision could cause.
 The national resolution authority shall suggest alternative solutions.
 Such alternative solutions shall not involve recourse to the Single Bank Resolution Fund.
 The Commission shall give due consideration to the arguments and alternative solutions brought forward by the national resolution authority.
+In case the Commission decides to object to the entry into force of the resolution scheme, the national law shall apply. - 8.
+The power of objection of the Commission, as well as its power to address directives to the Board referred to in paragraph 6, shall be limited to the following matters, - (a) Without prejudice to the decision of the Commission under Article 16bis, whether the resolution scheme guarantees the integrity of the internal market. - (b) The assessment made by the Board on whether the criteria referred to in paragraph 2 are met. - (c) The weighing made by the Board of the different resolution objectives referred to in Article 12 and the extent to which the resolution scheme respects the general principles governing resolution under Article 13. - (d) The adequacy of the resolution tools chosen by the Board including, where appropriate, any use of the exemptions from the application of bail-in referred to in Article 24(5) and (14). - (e) The extent to which the use of the Fund respects its purposes as laid down in Article 71.

-If the Commission determines in a reasoned decision that the entity is not to be placed under resolution, the national law shall apply. - 8.
-Within the framework set by the Commission decision, the Board shall decide on the resolution scheme referred to in Article 20 and shall ensure that the necessary resolution action is taken to carry out the resolution scheme by the relevant national resolution authorities.
-The decision of the Board shall be addressed to the relevant national resolution authorities and shall instruct those authorities, which shall take all necessary measures to implement the decision of the Board in accordance with Article 26, by exercising any of the resolution powers provided for in Directive [], in particular those in Articles 56 to 64 of that Directive [].
-Where State aid is present, the Board shall act in conformity with a decision on that State aid taken by the Commission.
+- 8a.
+The Board shall ensure that the necessary resolution action is taken to carry out the resolution scheme by the relevant national resolution authorities.
+The resolution scheme shall be addressed to the relevant national resolution authorities and shall instruct those authorities, which shall take all necessary measures to implement it in accordance with Article 26, by exercising any of the resolution powers provided for in Directive [], in particular those in Articles 56 to 64 of that Directive [].
+Where public aid is present, the Board shall act in conformity with a decision on that public aid taken by the Commission.

-- 9. [deleted] - 10. [deleted] - 11.
-The Commission shall have the power to obtain from the Board any information which it deems relevant for fulfilling its tasks under this Regulation.
-The Board shall have the power to obtain from any person, in accordance with Chapter 5 of this Title, any information necessary for it to prepare and decide upon a resolution action including updates and supplements of information provided in the resolution plans. - 12.
-The Board shall have the power to recommend to the Commission to amend the framework for the resolution tools and for the use of the Fund in respect of an entity placed under resolution.
+- 9. [deleted]

+- 10. [deleted]

+- The Commission shall have the power to obtain from the Board any information which it deems relevant for fulfilling its tasks under this Regulation.
+The Board shall have the power to obtain from any person, in accordance with Chapter 5 of this Title, any information necessary for it to prepare and decide upon a resolution action including updates and supplements of information provided in the resolution plans.

+- 12. [deleted]